Choosing the right jacket isn't a straightforward matter so check out our advice to help you make the right choice!

 The coating: it's a waterproof material spread on the inside of the fabric.
 It stops the penetration of water inside the item but can release the vapor formed by the body during physical efforts so you remain dry.

-The membrane: it is a film applied on the inside of the fabric.
+The membrane: it is a film applied to the inside of the fabric.
 It is waterproof and stops water coming from the outside but evacuates the sweat created by the body as it moves.
 The membrane is more flexible and durable than the coating.